-Apple Intelligence in iPadOS 18.1: first impressions
+Apple Intelligence in iPadOS 18.1: First Impressions

 I updated to iPadOS 18.1 for the Developer Beta.
 The Public Beta of iPadOS 18 is also available now; not sure how long it’s been around.
 Are any of you guys trying it out?
 I was looking for some information on Apple Intelligence.
 But it’s disappeared now.
 Basically, it was saying that the feature is not yet available if you’re in Europe or China.
 It also won’t work with UK English.
 So, with that out of the way, let’s turn on the feature and see what we have.